Key terms include:

 This section has a range of pay and gender information and resources.

-Introduces a new process for pay equity claims and provides useful information on past claims.
+A process to request and submit pay equity information.
 This includes comparative claims data in a central pay equity data repository.

 Gender pay gap